 One day later, Leicestershire Police issued a statement which said that “the incident did not take place” [8].

-Majid Freeman later deleted his posts but the fake story kept being shared on other platforms.
+Majid Freeman later deleted his posts, but the fake story kept being shared on other platforms.

 Another false story shared at this time was one that Hindu nationalists had gone to a mosque and abused elderly Muslims who were praying.
 This again was shared widely on social media, The Times later reporting a version of the story [26].
-The mosque and the elders confirmed this was a fabrication, nothing of the sort had taken place at any point, before or during this time.
+The mosque and the elders confirmed this was a fabrication; nothing of the sort had taken place at any point, before or during this time.
 Another fabrication for violent mobs to justify violence against Hindus.

-False Story 7: Attack on a mosque
+False Story 7: Hindus are attacking a mosque

 On the 17th of September 2022, multiple Muslim accounts spread false news that a mosque is being attacked.